-Routine Inspections
+Quarterly Inspections

 It is customary for a Landlord or their representative to visit the property on a routine basis to ensure that the property is being looked after.
-It is advisable that you are present to discuss any problems or concerns that you may have although if this is not possible then we will enter with your permission by ourselves.

-We will advise you in writing of the appointment date and time, you do have the option to be present, however, should this not be possible, with your consent, we will access the property and complete the inspection.
-You will receive a copy of the inspection report and should it be necessary, a letter advising you that certain improvements are to be made.
-We will re-inspect the property within seven days to ensure that the property has been returned to a satisfactory condition.
+We will advise you in writing of the appointment date and time, you do have the option to be present.
+However, should this not be possible, we will access the property and complete the inspection.
+Should it be necessary, you will receive a letter advising you that certain improvements need to be made.
+We will reinspect the property within seven days to ensure that the property has been returned to a satisfactory condition.
 If, after seven days, the property is still in an unacceptable condition, it will necessitate us to bring in our own contractors and you will be charged.
-This will also apply to the garden should the property have one.